Hackney Children Choir

 Sunday, a day when all the services are sung.

-Soul Community Choir, Hartwell, Northampton.
+Soul Community Choir, Hartwell, Northamptonshire.
 We are mixed voice, 4

 part, non-audition choir, with current attendance of around 35 singers